indigobio/Graphic-Design-Process/README.md

 ## **4. Brainstorming**(not necessary)

+TJL - We can provide a menu of options here as well.
+Examples of what needs to be brainstormed based on the type of task being requested.
+A workflow or UI design is very different from a marketing piece which is different from a website.

 Upon this stage, you can let me know all the possibilities that you have ever been thinking in your mind regardless of the timeline, budget, platform, etc. We would focus on how to fulfill our goal and make users satisfied.

 ## **5. Thumbnailing**(not necessary)

+TJL - This can also be helpful if you can do it quickly to confirm everyone is on the same page.
+It is similar to a summary statement of "What I hearing you say is..."

 For most of the time, I'd skip this stage and jump to concept development unless I encountered a bottleneck.